 - PASTA OPTIONS: if you don't have linguine on hand, you can use fettuccini, angel hair, or spaghetti (Spaghetti alle Vongole is just as popular in Italy).

-- If FRESH CLAMS are not available, it is okay to use frozen clams in the shell.
-They steam easily right in the bag!
+- CLAMS: If fresh are not available, it is okay to use frozen clams in the shell.
+You can also use canned clams only.
+The taste of the finished dish is very similar.

 - Grilled Romaine Caesar Salad

-- Garlic Bread or a French Baguette dipped in olive oil
+- Rosemary & Olive Oil Focaccia, Garlic Bread or a French Baguette dipped in olive oil

 - a chilled bottle of SILVER chardonnay